 The digital version of the Garland Encyclopedia of World Music incorporates all 10 volumes of the original print edition.
 Volumes 1-10 cover the following geographical regions: Africa, South America, Mexico, Central America, the Caribbean, the United States, Canada, Southeast Asia, the Indian Subcontinent, the Middle East, East Asia, Europe, Australia and the Pacific Islands, and General Perspectives and Reference Tools for The World's Music.
 Content is browsable by places, cultural groups, subjects, instruments, and genres.

 Produced by Répertoire International de Littérature Musicale, this music bibliography features citations, abstracts, and subject indexing.
 It facilitates both focused research and browsing for readers of all levels from classical to popular music, from ethnomusicology to music therapy, from elementary music education to advanced music theory.
-Includes indexing of more than 2400 journals.
+This database contains citations and abstracts, which are drawn from articles, books, conference proceedings, bibliographies, catalogues, dissertations, festschriften, iconographies, critical commentaries to complete works, ethnographic recordings and videos, and reviews.